The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 \subsection{Quantum Algorithms}

 Once the qubit Hamiltonian is available, the question still remains of how the energy calculation is to be carried out.
 In the current era of noisy intermediate scale quantum (NISQ) devices, the program depth measured in terms of the number of gates in the quantum circuit must be short enough so that the program can run before device errors ruin the result.
-This has led to a search for algorithmic solutions that satisfy this criteria, the most important of them for chemistry being the variational quantum eigensolver (VQE) algorithm\cite{vqe_2014}.
+This has led to a search for algorithmic solutions that satisfy this criteria, perhaps the most influential of them for chemistry being the variational quantum eigensolver (VQE) algorithm\cite{vqe_2014}.
 In VQE, the wavefunction is parametrized in a similar way as in traditional approaches of quantum chemistry, such as coupled cluster theory and variational Monte Carlo, except that the quantum implementation should be unitary.
-Such an approach relies on Ans\"atze, i.e., the wavefunction is parametrized using a reference function (typically the HF solution) and parameterized quantum gates acting on it.
+The use of unitary coupled cluster theory for quantum computing has been reviewed in detail elsewhere.\cite{anand2022quantum} Such approaches rely on Ans\"atze, i.e., the wavefunction is parametrized using a reference function (typically the HF solution) and parameterized quantum gates acting on it.
 This leads to a linear combination of excited determinants.
 VQE is a hybrid classical-quantum algorithm in which the energy evaluations happen on the quantum computer, while the optimization of the wavefunction coefficients is performed on the classical computer.
-Although this approach is more familiar to computational chemists, and for H$_2$ in the minimal basis it could even yield the exact energy, it has steep scaling with system size\cite{bluntPerspectiveCurrentStateoftheArt2022}, and so we do not consider it further here.
+Although this approach is more familiar to computational chemists, and, for H$_2$ in the minimal basis, it could even yield the exact energy, it has steep scaling with system size\cite{bluntPerspectiveCurrentStateoftheArt2022}, and faces challenging issues regarding optimization of the parameterized wavefunction \cite{larocca_2025}, and so we do not consider it further here.

 Quantum phase estimation (QPE), on the other hand, is a purely quantum algorithm, first introduced by Kitaev in 1995\cite{kitaev_quantum_1995}.
 The QPE method can be used to determine the eigenvalues of a unitary operator $U$,